Skip to main content

 On Energy Stats UK, we continue to present the forecast window as 00:00–06:00 to simplify comparisons across tariffs and other data.

-Today’s Greener Nights Forecast
+Today’s Greener Nights forecast

 We post the latest Greener Nights graph to our social media accounts (Twitter / XBluesky or Mastodon) daily — alongside Agile Tariff, Tracker Tariff and Outgoing Octopus Export charts.